material-components/material-components-android/docs/adaptive/CanonicalLayouts.md

 ## General implementation

-Each demo has a main `Activity` class that takes care of displaying the intended navigation component according to screen size, displays a main `Fragment`, and communicates with that `Fragment` class.
+Each demo has a main `Activity` class that displays the appropriate navigation component based on screen size, displays a main `Fragment`, and communicates with that `Fragment` class

 We use `ConstraintLayout` and `ConstraintSet` to allow the layouts to adapt to multiple screen and device configurations, and the `WindowManager` library to